gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 If T-valid timer expires either at initiator or responder, it will generate an ERROR chunk and an ABORT chunk.
 The ERROR handling follows what specified in {{etmout}}.

+### Considerations on key management {#key-management-considerations}

+When the Association is either in PROTECTION PENDING or in PROTECTED state, in-band key management shall exploit CRYPTO chunks directly.

+When the Association is in ESTABLISHED or in any of the states that can be reached after ESTABLISHED state, in-band key management MAY exploit SCTP DATA chunk, thus the Protection Engine shall be seen as a ULP from SCTP.

+In-band key management shall use a dedicated Payload Protocol Identifier assigned by IANA and defined in the specific Protection Engine Specification.

 ### Consideration on T-valid {#t-valid-considerations}